+Remedial Farriery is an important service offered at Cotts.
 Poor foot balance contributes significantly to lameness problems and back pain.
-Corrective farriery is frequently recommended as part of the treatment plan.
-Many farriers are happy to pop in to the hospital to see X-rays, but often they miss the case vet when they do.
+Corrective farriery is frequently recommended as part of a treatment plan.
+Many farriers are able to see our patient's foot radiographs, but often they miss the case vet.
 As an added frustration, the vet is rarely able to be present when the horse is shod.
 Not surprisingly, this inefficient process is prone to wasted time, frustration and reduced success rates.

 Adam Evans is at our hospital in Narberth every Wednesday and is available at our other clinics and on other weekdays by appointment.
 By providing this service ‘under one roof’, the initial remedial farriery part of lameness treatment can be undertaken with veterinary supervision and x-ray guidance at Cotts.
 Re-examination at the time of re-shoeing is normally carried out at 5-week intervals.
 Not only does this maximise the benefits of remedial farriery for the horse and client, it also simplifies insurance cases since farriery is invoiced through the hospital.

 As soon as the correction has been achieved (normally 2 to 4 shoeings) the aim is for the client to return to their own farrier.
 Cases suitable include any lameness or back pain case with sub-optimal foot balance.

 Horses can be referred to Cotts Equine for farriery by vets or other farriers.